onc-healthit/lantern-back-end/README.md

        This runs the following tasks inside the endpoint manager container:
          * the **endpoint populator**, which iterates over the list of endpoint sources and adds them to the database.
         * the **CHPL querier**, which requests Health IT product, vendor, and certification information from CHPL and adds these to the database
-        * the **data validator**, which ensures that the amount of data in the database can successfully be quried in the 23 hour query interval.
+        * the **data validator**, which ensures that the amount of data in the database can successfully be quried in the 24 hour query interval.

-       The `populate_db.sh` script expects the `dev_resources` directory to contain the following files:
-         * **endpoint_pfile.csv** - endpoint_pfile from the data dissemination package downloaded from https://download.cms.gov/nppes/NPI_Files.html
-         * **npidata_pfile.csv** - npidata_pfile from the data dissemination package downloaded from https://download.cms.gov/nppes/NPI_Files.html
-         **Note**: This file can take a very long time to load so for development purposes, the load time can be reduced by only using the first 100000 entries.
-The first 100000 entries can be obtained by running `head -n 100000 npidata_pfile_20050523-20191110.csv >> npidata_pfile.csv`.
-Alternatively, running `make update_source_data` adds truncated npi files to the `dev_resources` directory as well.

-3. **If you want to re-query and re-receive Capability Statements outside the refresh interval** run the following:

-    ```bash
-    docker restart lantern-back-end_endpoint_manager_1
-    ```

 ## Stop Lantern